mesos/kafka/README.md

     # ./kafka-mesos.sh scheduler

-You can use Marathon to launch the scheduler process so it gets restarted if it crashes.
+Note: you can also use Marathon to launch the scheduler process so it gets restarted if it crashes.

 Starting and using 1 broker
 ---------------------------